Great Spokane Fire: Timeline

 Despite this catastrophe, Spokane continued to grow; the fire set the stage for a building boom.
 Architect Chauncey B. Seaton came to Spokane to work on rebuilding projects after the fire.
 He designed the Review Building.
 The town hosted the Northwest Industrial Exposition in 1890.
 The main building was designed by Richard H. Martin, Jr.

-After the Great Fire of 1889 and the rebuilding of the downtown, the city was reincorporated under the present name of "Spokane" in 1891.
-Just three years after the fire, in 1892, James J. Hill's Great Northern Railway had arrived in the newly created township of Hillyard (annexed by Spokane in 1924)—the chosen site for Hill's rail yards.
+After the Great Fire of 1889 and the rebuilding of the downtown, the city was reincorporated under the present name of Spokane in 1891.